HughKeenan/project-game/README.md

 + W3C Validator: Used to validate HTML code
 + W3C CSS validator: Used to validate CSS code
 + JShint: Used to validate JS code
-+ PEP8: Used to validate python code
++ CI Python Linter: Used to validate python code

 ## Features
-Please refer to [FEATURES.md] for a full breakdown of site features.
+Please refer to [FEATURES.md](FEATURES.md) for a full breakdown of site features.

 ### Wireframes & Flowcharts
 Wireframes for the site and the flowchart for how users interact with it are available through the following links: